BigPhilsnr/bank/README.md

 Before running the application, ensure you have the following installed:
 - Docker
-- Ensure no application is running on port on default port 4500, or modify by adding PORT= <PORT_NUMBER>  in app/.env :
+- Ensure no application is running on default port 4500, or modify by adding PORT= <PORT_NUMBER>  in app/.env :

 ## Setup